Highlights

 Københavns Universitet (KU)

-Morten Axel Pedersen is a professor of Anthropology and Social Data Science at the University of Copenhagen.
-At CAISA, he researches tech sovereignty, AI governance, and human-AI interactons.
+Morten Axel Pedersen is a Professor of Anthropology and Social Data Science at the University of Copenhagen.
+His research focuses on digital sovereignty, AI governance, and human-AI interaction.

 Chief Scientist